ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/configuration/identifier-generation/global.dotnet.markdown

 {CODE find_dynamic_collection_name@ClientApi\Configuration\IdentifierGeneration\Global.cs /}

+{INFO:What is a Dynamic Object?}

+The `FindCollectionNameForDynamic` only works on objects that inherit from [IDynamicMetaObjectProvider](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.idynamicmetaobjectprovider) interface.
+In .NET there are two built-in types that implement that interface, the [ExpandoObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject) and [DynamicObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.dynamicobject).

+For example if we want to determine a collection using a `Collection` property from a dynamic object we need to set `FindCollectionNameForDynamic` as follows:

+{CODE find_dynamic_collection_name_sample_1@ClientApi\Configuration\IdentifierGeneration\Global.cs /}

+After that we can store our dynamic object as follows:

+{CODE find_dynamic_collection_name_sample_2@ClientApi\Configuration\IdentifierGeneration\Global.cs /}

+{INFO/}

 ##TransformTypeCollectionNameToDocumentIdPrefix

 Collection names determined by recently described convention functions aren't directly used as prefixes in document identifiers.
 There is a convention function called `TransformTypeCollectionNameToDocumentIdPrefix` which takes the collection name and produces the prefix: